syncfusion-content/xamarin-docs/Xamarin/Chips/Types.md

 ### ChoiceMode

-`ChoiceMode` property allows user to deselect the chip item from the chip group.
-To enable the deselection feature, set ChoiceMode property as `SingleOrNone`.
+The `ChoiceMode` property allows user to set the selection mode for Choice type `SfChipGroup`.
 The default value of ChoiceMode property is `Single`.

+Single - Atleast, one item must be in selected state and the selected item cannot be deselect with `ChoiceMode` is Single.

+SingleOrNone - Unlike `Single`, it is possible to deselect the selected item and keep all the items in deselected state.

 {% tabs %}